Valortmon/Valortmon/README.md

 # 👋🏽 Hi there!
 I'm Val

 🎓 5th-semester student in Information Technologies in Organizations
-🌍 Living and learning in Veracruz, Mexico
+🌍 Living and learning in Veracruz, México
 💡 Passionate about Web3, blockchain, and front-end development

 ## 🚀 Who am I?